 Case update: In a ruling August 4, a Texas district judge issued an injunction blocking Texas’s abortion bans as they apply to dangerous pregnancy complications, clarifying that doctors can use their own medical judgment to determine when to provide abortion care in emergency situations.
-The ruling also denied the state’s request to throw out the case, and it found S.B.
-8—Texas’s citizen-enforced abortion ban—unconstitutional.
-The judge recognized in her ruling that the women who brought this case should have been given abortions.
 The state immediately appealed the ruling, blocking it from taking effect.
-The Texas Supreme Court has set oral argument for November 28.

 The Center for Reproductive Rights filed a groundbreaking lawsuit on March 6, 2023, against the state of Texas, seeking to clarify the scope of the state’s “medical emergency” exception under its extreme abortion bans.
 The case was brought on behalf of five Texas women—each denied abortion care after facing severe and dangerous pregnancy complications—and two Texas obstetrician-gynecologists.